chruck/xv6-public/readme-eckard.md

 - Set `SYS_shmem_access` to `22` and `SYS_shmem_count` to `23`.

 testderefnull.c:
-- Created to test dereferencing a NULL pointer.
+- Program created to test dereferencing a NULL pointer.

 testshmem.c:
 - Program created to have several tests against `shmem_*()` syscalls.